linode/docs/docs/development/javascript/deploy-a-react-app-on-linode.md

 2. This guide will use `sudo` wherever possible.
 Complete the sections of our [Securing Your Server](/docs/security/securing-your-server) to create a standard user account, harden SSH access and remove unnecessary network services.

-3. You will need to have a web server, such as [NGINX](https://linode.com/docs/web-servers/nginx/how-to-configure-nginx/) or [Apache](https://linode.com/docs/web-servers/apache/apache-web-server-on-ubuntu-14-04/) installed and configured to host a website on your Linode.
+3. You will need a [web server](/docs/web-servers/) configured to host a website on your Linode.

 4. This guide assumes you already have a React app you'd like to deploy.
 If you don't have one, you can bootstrap a project quickly using [create-react-app](https://github.com/facebookincubator/create-react-app).

-5. Make sure [Git](https://linode.com/docs/development/version-control/how-to-configure-git/) is installed on your system:
+5. Make sure [Git](/docs/development/version-control/how-to-configure-git/) is installed on your system:

         sudo apt install git

-5. Update your system:
+6. Update your system:

         sudo apt update && sudo apt-get upgrade

-## Configure Linode for Deployment
+## Configure your Linode for Deployment

 The steps in this section should be performed on your Linode.

 ### Create Host Directory

-1. Navigate to your *web root*, or the location from which you'll be serving your React app, and create a directory where your app will live.
+1. Navigate to your *web root*, or the location from which you'll serve your React app, and create a directory where your app will live.
 Most of the time, this will be `/var/www`, but you can adjust the path and the directory name for your needs:

         sudo mkdir -p /var/www/mydomain.com